Is Community Gardening Right for You?

 toma

 • Providing Water.
 Springtime in Utah is usually relatively wet, but your seedbeds may need to be hand-watered daily until sprouts appear above ground, usually the first 10-20 days. .
-Gardeners can depend timed drip irrigation systems once plants are established, and mulching the surface with leaves or straw will prevent further water loss while smothering weeds.
+Gardeners can depend on timed drip irrigation systems once plants are established, and mulching the surface with leaves or straw will prevent further water loss while smothering weeds.
 However, during extremely hot and dry periods, you may need to supplement the drip system with occasional hand watering.

 • Weeding.
 Time will be needed to keep weeds down in your plot and its surrounding pathways.
 By getting to weeds early in the spring, you will save on time and effort later in the season.